Embark on an unforgettable adventure to witness the wonders of Macquarie Island wildlife, where you are the visitor on their island!

 There are 50,000 of them and 50 of us.
 We officially were in the minority now.
 The animals are in charge, we are the visitors, and suddenly have to play by their rules.
 There are few places on the planet where humans are the visitors, however, this rarely traveled southern part of the globe is one of them.
 Some might be intimidated by being in the minority, outnumbered by 49,950, but not me.
 This is exactly why I came on this expedition to Eastern Antarctica – to feel small.

 All I could do was grin as the zodiac pulled up to the shore of Sandy Bay on Macquarie Island.
 The energy and excitement had nowhere else to go but into my big smile.
-I thought about how I felt like a 7 year old again, getting to go to Disneyworld for the first time.
-A magical world created for me.
+I thought about how I felt like a 7-year-old again, getting to go to Disneyworld for the first time.
+A magical world created just for me.
 I was overcome with excitement.
-As I got off the zodiac I nearly backed into an elephant seal as it gave me silent yell showing it’s teeth and letting me know I was too close.
+As I got off the zodiac I nearly backed into an elephant seal as it gave me a silent yell, showing its teeth and letting me know I was too close.
 Suddenly I was aware that this was not make-believe.
 This was not a world someone made for my entertainment.
 This was real.
 I backed up from the elephant seal and apologized as if he could understand.